Use case #0001

 The credit-invisible borrower is not a risk — they are an opportunity that requires a different assessment method

-The lender that refuses a thin-file borrower does not eliminate the credit risk — they transfer the borrower to an informal moneylender at 36% and lose a customer who may go on to take four more loans over the next decade.
-The lender that assesses Kavitha's 18 months of bank behaviour, her 24 months of EPFO contributions, and her 36 months of on-time utility payments — and approves her at a reduced ticket with conditions — acquires a customer at her first formal credit interaction.
+The lender that refuses a thin-file borrower does not eliminate the credit risk — they transfer the borrower to an informal informal lender at 36% and lose a customer who may go on to take four more loans over the next decade.
+The lender that assesses Kavitha's 18 months of bank behavior, her 24 months of EPFO contributions, and her 36 months of on-time utility payments — and approves her at a reduced ticket with conditions — acquires a customer at her first formal credit interaction.
 First-loan customers who perform well have the highest lifetime lending value in any portfolio.
 The Bureau AI makes it possible to identify the ones who will perform — using the signals that exist, not the signals that a bureau score requires.

 ← Back to Bureau & Data Agent AI